Erika Jayne Will ‘Push Every Limit’ With Fashion On ‘Dancing With The Stars’

 A few weeks ago on the Bravo reality show, Lisa Rinna showed off her Erika Jayne moves as she did a shot-for-shot remake of Erika’s “Painkiller” music video.

-Erika said on Good Morning America, where the cast of Season 24 was announced, that she would face the competition “head on” and that she and her partner would “give it all we got.”
+When the cast of Season 24 was announced on Good Morning America, Erika told viewers she would face the competition “head on” and that she and her partner would “give it all we got.”

 Girardi, the housewife of a high-profile attorney, did say that her experience performing as Erika Jayne may give her a leg up in the competition.